Porto, Portugal – Panorama With The Ponte De Luis I And The River Douro

 On a happier note, this brand new shop that looks like a very old shop where they make the most delightful interpretations of the famed Portuguese fishcakes.
 The twist is that there is a delicious quality Portuguese cheese in the middle.
 In the picture is a joyous young lady making my favorite local comestible with a big smile on her face in her steampunk workshop.
 The place churns out an inordinate amount of these cheesy treats as she is merely there for photo ops, and to stimulate business.
 I suspect there a number of people in the back slaving away.
 I went back many times, and the girls in the workshop never lost their dazzling smiles.

 To be frank, my interest in going way out of the city center had little to do with the historical significance of this particular structure.
 As you can see the Cathedral in the following pictures is quite fetching even if you find the suffering Christ less to your liking.
 My pilgrimage, however, was to a more holy site, at least for me.
 Please see below.

 As I had said before, a very pleasant cathedral.

 Not Pleasant – Poor Jesus

 Pastéis de Belém – House of Pastry Worship – Since 1837

 These are the original natas which are Portugals most popular dessert.
-These are the pinnacle of the art form and the recipe is a highly guarded secret known only to a few and passed down through the generations.
+They are the pinnacle of the art form, and the recipe is a highly guarded secret known only to a few and passed down through the generations.
 It is said that on any given day, they sell 40,000 of the sacred pastries.
 These wonderful treats are once again proof positive that it is unnecessary to die in order to go to Heaven.

 A little touch of Paris in Lisbon